Best Sedona Bike Rental Shops

 - Rental period: daily rentals

-- What we love: You can rent a road bike, a cruiser, or an e-bike in their centrally located store on the south side of Sedona.
+- What we love: You can rent a road bike, a cruiser, or an e-bike in their centrally located store in the Village or Oak Creek.
+You can bike out of the shop to ride the epic trails nearby.

 SEDONA BIKE TOURS